 The best way to dispose of medication

-The best thing to do is to check each medication; it is normally written on the box how best to dispose any that you have leftover.
+The best thing to do is to check each medication; it is normally written on the box how best to dispose of any leftovers.
 The most responsible thing you can do is use a take-back or return program.
-It is completely free of charge.
-Many pharmacies have a collection point where you can leave unused or expired medications and you don’t even need to return them back to the place you got them.
-Simply remove the labels and dispose of unwanted medication at your local pharmacy.
-This will ensure it is being disposed of in a safe way.
-In the meantime, you need to make sure any medication is completely out of your children’s or pets’ reach.
+These are entirely free of charge.
+Many pharmacies have a collection point where you can leave unused or expired medications, and you don’t need to return them to where you got them.
+Simply remove the labels and hand in unwanted medication at your local pharmacy.
+This will ensure it is being disposed of safely.
+In the meantime, you need to make sure any medication is entirely out of your children’s or pets’ reach.

 What if you don’t have access to a take-back or return program?

-If you don’t have access to a pharmacy which can dispose of your medication for you, make sure you follow these steps, according to SmaRxt Disposal.
+If you don’t have access to a pharmacy that can dispose of your medication for you, DisposeMyMeds.org recommends following these steps.

 - Put the medication into a sealable bag.
 And if it’s in solid form such as a pill, add water to dissolve it.

-- Seal the bag and place it into the trash
+- Seal the bag and place it in the trash.